Much like the name suggests, a petition for temporary letters of administration offers a temporary solution.

 A temporary administrator is very useful when a bank is trying to foreclose on a home, when others are taking estate property, or when your loved one owned a business.
 This is especially true when your loved one had a business with a partner.

-Our office assists families with these issues to make certain that the estate is protected and that everything is done right.
+Our office assists families with such issues to make certain that the estate is protected and that everything is done right.

 Use the form below or call our office at (770) 920-6030 to request your free consultation.